 "Damn key," the salarian grumbled as he gave the lock another futile swipe.
 Shepard watched a curling strip of paint on the door bobble as he mashed the card into the reader.
 "Need to get the chip replaced - ah, there."
 He pushed the door open with a shoulder, and it groaned loudly in protest.

 "Come in, come in."
 He held the door wide as the auto-triggered lights began flickering on.
 "It's not much, I'm afraid."

 'Not much' felt like a bold understatement to Shepard.
+Wide, free standing shelves were everywhere; presumably it had once been used as a stockroom.
 Stacks of ancient tech were balanced in precarious columns on every available surface, including most of the floor.
 She could spot omnitools, vehicle nav modules, even a few milspec targeting systems.
 All models that had been obsolete at least ten years before she'd been born.
 The smell of dust and rusting battery cases was all-pervasive.
 Two camp beds had been erected in a hastily cleared area near the room's only window.
 The blinds drawn over the pane seemed decorative only, as the layer of fine red dirt coating the outside made it as transparent as her hand.

 "Well, its got a bathroom that works, for the most part.
 It was originally a lab, so the shower was for chemical emergencies.
 Just don't expect the Grondian Falls."